 The board of Trustees may, at any time, convene a meeting of Voting Unitholders and will be required to convene a meeting on receipt of a request in writing of Voting Unitholders holding, in aggregate, 25% or more of the Voting Units outstanding.
 A meeting of holders of a class of Trust Units may be called by the board of Trustees if the nature of the business to be transacted at the meeting is only relevant to the Trust Unitholders of the class of Trust Units.
-A meeting of holders of a class of Trust Units shall be called by the board of Trustees upon written request of the Trust Unitholders of the class holding in the aggregate not less than 25% of the Trust Units of the class then outstanding, which requisition must specify the purpose or purposes for which such meeting is to be called.
+A meeting of holders of a class of the Trust Unitholders of the class of Trust Units.
+A meeting of holders of a class of the trust Unitholders of the class than 25% of the Trust Units of the class then outstanding, which requisition must specify the purpose or purposes for which such meeting is to be called.